sheeyphone/xyf-resourceindexer/README.md

 ## How to use

-For example, in your project, we recommend you to put your assets in the path like `"./src/assets/"`.
+For example, in your project, we recommend you to put your assets in the path such as `"./src/assets/"`.
 Including but not limit to `"png","jpg","jpeg"`.
-This extension will create a index file named `assets.js`, containing all of the assets path and resources exportation filtered by the `allowSurfix`.
+This extension will create an index file named `assets.js`, containing all of the assets path and resources exportation filtered by the `allowSurfix`.

 > Firstly, press `Ctrl+Shift+P` to open the command line in vscode.
 And next, input `Build Assets` and press `Enter`.